FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 ### Compiling against GNU libc 2.34 and later

-GNU libc 2.34 introduces a change to the library that can cause builds on some Linux systems to fail with an error like   *
+GNU libc 2.34 introduces a change to the library that can cause builds on some Linux systems to fail with an error like:

 {{Code|lang=bash|code=
 No rule to make target '/usr/lib/x86_64-linux-gnu/libdl.so }}

 To resolve this, a symbolic link must be manually created from the (now empty) system-installed libdl.so.\* to the location your compiler says it is looking for the file.
-For example (if the actual installed copy of libdl.so on your system is /usr/lib/x86_64-linux-gnu/libdl.so.2)   *
+For example (if the actual installed copy of libdl.so on your system is /usr/lib/x86_64-linux-gnu/libdl.so.2):

 {{Code|lang=bash|code=